ameersami/Angular-Blog/README.md

 server is something I did not choose to do as it would possibly slow down the load time of the site as well as eat up my firebase account space

+To view a live example of the app go to: https://rawgit.com/ameersami/Angular-Blog/master/index.html

 #Note as this was built with Firebase any comments or posts created by anybody will be pushed to anyone viewing the application